watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 those search results as input context for a watsonx large language model (LLM).
 The watsonx LLM generates a natural language answer for the query based on the documents provided by the search.

 Before you start, you need to install and set up your Elasticsearch index.
-Please refer to [elasticsearch-install-and-setup-guide](../../docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md) for more details.
+* For Elasticsearch on IBM Cloud, please refer to [ICD-elasticsearch-install-and-setup](../../docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md) for more details.
+* For Elasticsearch (watsonx Discovery) on CloudPak, please refer to [watsonx-discovery-install-and-setup](../../docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md) for more details

 Then follow the steps in the following two sections to configure your custom extensions.